Thinking of selling your Toronto condo? Read on to find out what you need to know to sell your condo for top dollar.

 While comparable unit sales in your building are the most important consideration in valuing your condo, your real estate agent will also look at the units in your building currently for sale (i.e., the competition), as well as recent sales and competition in nearby similar buildings.

-- Less Emotional Connection – We often see House Buyers fall in love, for example, with the original turn of the century stained glass windows, professional landscaped backyard or prime location of a particular house.
+- Less Emotional Connection – We often see House Buyers fall in love, for example, with the original turn of the century stained glass windows, professionally landscaped backyard or prime location of a particular house.
 With more similarities than differences, traditional condos don’t tend to create the same emotional reactions in Buyers.
 That doesn’t mean people don’t fall in love with condos – they do – but because Buyers know how much the same unit one floor above sold for, they aren’t apt to bid $100,000 over the price.

 Other factors that will affect the price of your condo: